aimlcommunitybd/ML-Saturday/05_2025/pre_submitted _questions_refined.md

 # ML Saturday Community Questions

-This list contains grammar-corrected questions submitted by the ML Saturday community.
+This list contains grammar-corrected questions submitted throuh the ML Saturday registration form.
 They are grouped into thematic clusters.

 ---